• Skip to main content

 The stability of the PB allows you to build some strength and perfect your form.
 Have a minimum 60sec hold before moving on to the rings.
 However, 2x60sec is even more effective at bridging the gap cause the rings are so much harder.

-Step 2: Support Hold on the Rings in Neutral Position
+Step 3: Rings Support Hold in Neutral Position

 Set the rings low enough so you can just hop up into the support position.
 If you’ve never done this before, stick the hands to your hips to help you stay up.
 Note the same cues apply here as they did with the PB.
 (Elbow pits face forward, shoulders depressed, etc.)